-GBM-General business-Mixed use - This district is characterized by commercial establishments that serve town-wide shopping and service needs, such as retail businesses, offices, and restaurants.
-This district may also include compatible residential and municipal uses.
+GB-General business- This district is characterized by commercial establishments on small lots that serve town-wide shopping and service needs, such as retail businesses, offices, and restaurants.
+This district may also include compatible residential uses.
 It is designed to encourage planned development resulting in a sustainable and attractive commercial environment for the community.